cardano-foundation/CIPs/CPS-????/README.md

 {"constructor":-1,"fields":[]}
 ```

 All de bruijn indexes are supposed to be natural numbers so the (-1) is guaranteed to not be used for real datums.
 The idea is similar to using `undefined` in Haskell where it points to a thunk that is guaranteed to raise an exception.
+This invalid representation for `BuiltinData` would need to be hard-coded into plutus.